theheking/babs-rna-seq-2024/practical_overview/Week4_Trimming.md

-The adapter sequence you should specify with be dependent on:
+The adapter sequence you should specify will be dependent on:
 1. the platform your samples are run on (check out the GEO website that is relevant to your samples)
-2. whether your samples are paired or single end files
+2. whether your samples are paired or single-end files
 3. what adapter sequences are shown to be present in the adapter content graph in your multiqc/fastqc

 Please look at the possible adapters that can be used for the adapter sequences